wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Changed to custom settings system to fix a few settings bugs.
+* Added option to display more link in post loop widget.
+* Fixed SSL in widget images.

 = 1.5.1 =
 * Compatibility with WordPress 4.0 - needed to change how tabs function.
 * Compatibility with Black Studio TinyMCE Widget 2.0.